Support your Community in a Meaningful Way

-With your guidance, we can provide your clients with the security and financial advantages they need today, while helping them establish charitable giving guidelines after they are gone.
+With your guidance, we can provide you or financial advisors, your clients with the security and financial advantages they need today, while helping establish charitable giving guidelines after they are gone.

-Your client can easily name the Community Foundation in his or her will or trust.
-A charitable bequest can specify a dollar amount, a percentage of an estate, or what remains after other bequests are made, including those to the client’s family members.
-Your client can also direct that his or her heirs receive lifetime income from the estate, with the remainder going to the Community Foundation to create a legacy of giving.
+Donors can easily name the Community Foundation in your will or trust.
+A charitable bequest can specify a dollar amount, a percentage of an estate, or what remains after other bequests are made, including those designated for family members.
+Directives can also be established so that heirs receive lifetime income from the estate, with the remainder going to the Community Foundation to create a legacy of giving.

 Charitable remainder trusts

 This giving vehicle can be appealing to donors with appreciated assets, including real estate and securities.
-They allow your client to receive income – or provide income to another person – with the knowledge that the funds remaining when the trust terminates will be used to support their charitable interests.
-The Community Foundation can also assist your client with charitable lead trusts, which support charitable interests now while leaving remaining trust assets to the heirs.
+They allow your donors to receive income – or provide income to another person – with the knowledge that the funds remaining when the trust terminates will be used to support their charitable interests.
+The Community Foundation can also assist the donor with charitable lead trusts, which support charitable interests now while leaving remaining trust assets to the heirs.

-Life insurance can be used as a charitable asset, making your client eligible for a charitable tax deduction based on the current value of the paid-up policy.
-As an option, your client can simply name the Community Foundation as beneficiary of part or all of the insurance proceeds.
+Life insurance can be used as a charitable asset, making donors eligible for a charitable tax deduction based on the current value of the paid-up policy.
+As an option, donors can simply name the Community Foundation as beneficiary of part or all of the insurance proceeds.

 Retirement fund assets

 Because they are heavily taxed, retirement fund assets from qualified plans or IRAs are ideal for charitable giving purposes.
-They allow your clients to avoid income and estate tax while making a significant gift that will meet pressing needs in the local community.
+They allow donors to avoid income and estate tax while making a significant gift that will meet pressing needs in the local community.